JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 <header class = "info-header">Modules and files</header><p>
 ```

-Files are mainly unrelated to modules, since modules are associated only with module expressions.
-One can have multiple files per module.
+Since modules are associated only with module expressions, files are largely unrelated to modules.
+One can have multiple files in a module.

 ```julia
 module MyModule